SwissDataScienceCenter/renku/docs/user/interactive_basics.rst

 * environments hosted in the cloud with a configurable amount of resources (memory, CPU, and sometimes GPU)

+* environments are defined using Docker, so they can be shared and reproducibly re-created

 * autosaving of work back to RenkuLab, so you can recover in the event of a crash

-* environments are defined using Docker, so they can be shared and reproducibly re-created
+* a git client pre-configured with your credentials to easily push your changes back to the server

 * the functionality provided by the renku-python_ command-line interface (CLI) is automatically available